Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection: Experimental setup and results

 \subsection{Latent Space Interpretation}

 SABeR-VAE is a variational model with a continuous latent space such that observations with similar learned characteristics are clustered closer together in the latent space.
-In Fig.~\ref{fig:final_latent}.a, we plot the test-split latent space of a SABeR-VAE model trained with a latent dimension size of $2$.
+In Fig.~\ref{fig:final_latent}.a, we plot the test-split latent space of one of the SABeR-VAE models evaluated in Table~\ref{tab:accuracy}.
 Points are clustered into three distinct regions in the latent space, which we will refer to as ``bottom,'' ``middle,'' and ``top'' clusters respectively.
 We see from sampled trajectories that the bottom and middle clusters encode vehicles that travel toward the $-x$ (left) direction in either of the top two lanes of the highway, while the top cluster encodes vehicles traveling to the right in the bottom two lanes.
 For example, points 1P, 2P, 3B, 4B, and 5B correspond to blue (B) and pink (P) cars that travel to the left in the top lanes.
 Similarly, the trajectory of the pink car driving to the right in window 4 is encoded to point 4P in the top cluster of the latent space.
 Vehicles that are also physically close and interacting with each other are encoded closely in the latent space, as shown with latent points corresponding to windows 1 and 2.
 The middle cluster embeds anomalous scenarios from the top lanes where vehicles are close enough to interact with each other, like window 2.

 Furthermore, anomalous, non-interactive trajectories that are poorly predicted are encoded to the outskirts of the primary cluster distributions.
 For example, the pink cars in trajectories 3 and 5 are driving in the wrong direction.
 These trajectories have high prediction error as visualized by the little overlap between the predicted open circle positions and ground truth trajectories.
 As such, those poorly predicted points are encoded in the spaces between the bottom and middle, and middle and top clusters respectively.
 In contrast, trajectories 1 and 4 have low loss and are encoded to positions within the primary clusters.
 Thus the latent space has learned a correspondence between permissible lane routings and expected vehicle behavior.